-If you find that you need assistance, please reach out to one of our outstanding staff and faculty, or even to another student.
+If you find that you need assistance, please reach out to one of our outstanding staff or faculty members, or even to another student.
 The SLU community cares about you.

 All good wishes for a great year.
 Let's go Bills!